 Writing Instructions: How do you write?
 (I wanted to know how J.K.
-Rowling wrote and I couldn’t find anything so I decided to write an entry about this.
-Maybe I also recalled my thesis paper and one of the questions was this, but I think I answered this in a lofty or pretentious manner.
-I will answer this question in a more detailed way.)
+Rowling wrote, and I couldn’t find anything so I decided to write an entry about this.)

 I often use black ink.
 Sometimes I use blue, but that is very rare.

-I usually lose ball pens a lot, so I buy lots of ball pens in one go.
-Ideally, I carry more than one ball pen unless my bag is small (because it’s a special occasion and I need to bring a fancy small bag) or like I do not have money to splurge on ball pens.
+I lose ball pens a lot, so I buy lots of ball pens in one go.
+Ideally, I carry more than one ball pen unless my bag is small.

-I never use pencils because as time passes, pencil marks fade, and it is hard to read them.
-I realized this because when I was a kid I used to write in my diary with a pencil, because kids are usually taught to write using pencils first before they get to use ball pens.
+I never use pencils because as time passes, pencil marks fade, and it is hard to read what I wrote.
+I realized this because when I was a kid I used to write in my diary with a pencil (because kids are usually taught to write using pencils first before they get to use ball pens).
 Years after, when I was already writing with a ball pen, I revisited my old entries and I could hardly read the pencil marks.
-I had to write over all those pencil marks using ball pens.
+I had to write over all those pencil marks using ball pens just so I could preserve my old entries.
 Some words I could not understand anymore, so I interpreted them the best that I could.
 From then on, I never used pencils for writing.

 Paper or Computer?

 Sometimes I like writing on notebooks.
-I pick a notebook and use that for a certain project like a story or an essay and I write all my ideas for that project in that notebook.
-If what I am writing is poems or songs, I write them in notebooks too.
+I pick a notebook and use that for a certain project like a story or an essay, and I write all my ideas for that project in that notebook.
+If what I am writing are poems or songs, I write them in notebooks too.

 Sometimes I want to write longhand again.
 J.K.
-Rowling wrote the whole Harry Potter series longhand and she only used the computer when she’s already editing.
-I guess she’s older so writing longhand has become part of her habits as a writer, but I grew up in the modern times when computers were more accessible.
+Rowling wrote the whole Harry Potter series that way.
+I guess she’s older so writing longhand has become part of her habits as a writer, but I grew up in the modern times when computers are more accessible.
 I spent most of my high school and college years typing up papers and that maybe ingrained the habit of writing on the computer.

 The advantages and the disadvantages of writing on the computer lies in the internet.